Sage-Bionetworks/synapsePythonClient/docs/reticulate.rst

     table <- syn$store(table)

 Alternately the schema can be specified.
-At this time when using date values it is necessary to use string or millisecond values and explicitly specify the type in the schema due to how dates are translated to the Python client.
+At this time when using date values it is necessary to use a date string formatted in "YYYY-MM-dd HH:mm:ss.mmm" format or integer unix epoch millisecond value and explicitly specify the type in the schema due to how dates are translated to the Python client.

   .. code-block::